amblessly/amblessly/README.md

 </h1>

 <p align="left">
-<strong>Software Engineer in Progress</strong> from the Philippines 🇵🇭
+<strong>Aspiring Software Engineer</strong> from the Philippines 🇵🇭
 </p>

 <p align="left">
-I'm an aspiring Software Engineer and incoming Computer Science student who enjoys building software, exploring modern technologies, and turning ideas into real-world applications.
+I'm an incoming Computer Science student passionate about building software, exploring modern technologies, and creating applications that solve real-world problems.
 <br><br>
-GitHub serves as my portfolio and learning journal where I document projects, experiment with technologies, and continuously improve my programming and problem-solving skills.
+GitHub serves as my portfolio and learning space where I document my projects, experiment with new technologies, and continuously improve my programming and problem-solving skills.
 </p>

 <h2 align="left">About Me</h2>